99rafa/Sauron-Project/report/README.md

     * i.e. *the solution was built assuming the name server Zookeeper is always operational.*

 * F6.
 Replicas disconnected to the server without sending their updates to the rest of the graph.
     * i.e. *a replica `r1` receives updates from an eye client and immediately disconnects not having spread the previous updates.
-Due to the fact that the information was only stored on `r1`, the updates are lost.*
+In fact,  the information was only stored on `r1`, so the updates are lost.*

 * F7.
 Replicas disconnected to the server and reconnected, having lost all previous acquired information.
     * i.e. *a replica `r1` receives updates from an eye client and, after a while, goes down.
 When it reconnects, all the information stored before was lost so, it will no longer be able to have a consistent state as their peer replicas.*